 Jacobi A, Loy K, Schmalz AM, Hellsten M, Umemori H, Kerschensteiner M, Bareyre FM.
 FGF22 signaling regulates synapse formation during post-injury remodeling of the spinal cord.
 EMBO J. 2015 May 5;34(9):1231-43

-PD Dr. Florence Bareyre, Principal Investigator
+Prof. Dr. Florence Bareyre, Principal Investigator

 Read more about the PI on the next tab.

-Almir Aljović, PhD student
+Almir Aljović, post-doctoral fellow

 I am born in Serbia, but most of my life I lived in Sarajevo, Bosnia and Herzegovina.
 I have a broad interest in science, that’s why I studied Psychology at the University of Sarajevo and Genetics and bioengineering at International Burch University.
 I did my master’s degree at the University of Strasbourg, obtaining a degree in Neuroscience.
 Studying neuroscience allowed me to fuse my interest in understanding behavior with my interest in molecular genetics.
 I started my Ph.D. in the Bareyre lab in October 2018, where I have a chance to study adaptation mechanisms of neurons following traumatic injuries of the nervous system.
 Outside the lab, I enjoy spending time with my friends, reading, and watching good movies.
 Sometimes I just stare at the ceiling for hours and do nothing (help) #JK.